KiefDelicious/ha-utils/README.md

-## Home Assistant Plotly Graph Card mmWave Zones Lovelace Card
+## Home Assistant Plotly Graph Card Lovelace Card for Everything Presence Lite

 This repository contains a custom Home Assistant Lovelace card for visualizing zones and presence of up to 3 targets.